sekgobela-kevin/broote/README.md

 max_retries: int - Sets retries when target is not reached, default 1.
 max_success_records: int - Maximum records to match, default None.
+max_primary_success_records: int - Maximim records to match for each primary
+                                   field items.
-max_primary_success_records: int - Not currently used.
+                                 - Not currently used.

 max_multiple_primary_items: int - Allows multiple primary items to be be
                                   tried at same time.